Cash for class: new study tests money incentives for diabetes control

 Summary

-This study tests whether giving cash payments to inner-city African Americans with poorly controlled type 2 diabetes can improve their blood sugar and quality of life.
-Participants are randomly assigned to receive money either for attending virtual diabetes education sessions or with no strings attached.
+This study tests whether giving cash payments to inner-city African Americans with poorly controlled type 2 diabetes can improve their blood sugar levels and quality of life.
+Participants are randomly assigned to receive money for attending virtual diabetes education sessions or to receive money with no requirements.
 The goal is to see if financial incentives encourage better self-care and health outcomes.

 Get updates